 In sprawling South Florida communities, it's not uncommon to see tweens and teens zipping around in golf carts.
-It's a quick, easy way to get from point A to point B; it's fuel-efficient; and it relieves parents of having to drive everywhere.
+It's a quick, easy way to get around; it's fuel-efficient; and it relieves parents of some driving duties.

 But golf carts and similar vehicles can pose particular risk to kids.

 More than 13,000 people a year suffer golf cart-related injuries, according to the U.S. Consumer Safety Protection Commission.
-An estimated 40 percent of those hurt were children younger than 16.
+An estimated 40 percent of those are children younger than 16.

-In Florida, golf carts cannot be operated on state roads, but cities and counties can chose to allow them on designated streets.
+In Florida, golf carts can't be operated on state roads, but cities and counties can choose to allow them on designated streets.
 No one younger than 14 is allowed to drive a golf cart under state law.
-It's generally recommended that children younger than 6 should not be allowed on a cart and the cart should go no faster than 15 mph.
+It's generally recommended that children younger than 6 should not be allowed on a cart, and drivers shouldn't go faster than 15 mph.

-When it comes to ATVs, an estimated 29,000 children younger than 16 are brought into emergency rooms nationwide every year with injuries related to the vehicles.
+When it comes to ATVs, an estimated 29,000 children younger than 16 are rushed to emergency rooms nationwide every year with injuries related to the vehicles.